The Best Road Trip Activities for Kids

 Silly, silly me.
 I was thrilled she was so quiet and coloring happily.
 I even remember saying that out loud a few times.

 ….and then I got her out of her seat when we got to our destination and literally gasped.
 Her arms and legs were covered in marker.

 Thankfully, she didn’t color her face (the only part I could actually see in the mirror; we now have a bigger mirror to see all the things happening in the back).
-Since that moment we’ve made extra sure the road trip activities we have for the kids are mess free.
+Since that moment we’ve made extra sure the kids’ road trip activities are all mess-free.

 Awesome Road Trip Activities for Kids

-These road trip activities are all relatively mess and noise free and “tested” on our three kids ages 1 year to 8 years old (use your own judgement for those under a year!)
+These kids’ road trip activities are all relatively mess and noise-free and have been “tested” on our three kids ages 1 year to 10 years old (use your own judgment for those under a year!)